scttfrdmn/cicada/docs/USER_SCENARIOS.md

 # Cicada User Scenarios

-This document provides persona-based walkthroughs showing how different users can leverage Cicada for their S3 file sync needs.
+Cicada is a **dormant data commons platform for academic research labs**, providing federated storage, access control, compute-to-data capabilities, and collaboration primitives.
+Like a cicada, it lies dormant (consuming minimal resources) until needed, then emerges powerfully for data-intensive work.

+This document provides persona-based walkthroughs for **v0.1.0**, which implements the foundational storage and sync layer.
+These scenarios demonstrate how researchers can leverage Cicada's core capabilities to automate instrument data uploads, backup research data, integrate with analysis pipelines, and ensure data governance compliance.

 ## Table of Contents